DaRoemer/fav-song-analysis/README.md

 # Analysis of liked Spotify songs
 I created this project to help me manage and analyze my liked songs on Spotify using Python.
-Here, I'll explain how you can do the same using the `LikedSongs.ipynb` Jupyter Notebook.
+I wanted to investigate  Here, I'll explain how you can do the same using the `LikedSongs.ipynb` Jupyter Notebook.

 ## Getting Started